the-allanc/ssh-term-switch/README.md

 Then when setting up the automatic profile switching in Tilix (as described [here](https://deeb.me/20190116/change-profiles-automatically-in-tilix-when-connecting-to-ssh-hosts)), you can use the aliases instead of the hostname (in the case of the example, you can use "prod", "docker" or "default").

+## Setting background color for other terminals

+You can also use the script to set the background color for other terminals - while this feature works for other terminals, it doesn't work currently with Tilix (as of v1.9.1).

+To choose a background color to use, you can pass the RGB value to set the background to like this:

+    $ cat ~/.ssh/config
+    PermitLocalCommand yes
+    Host *
+        LocalCommand ssh-tilix-profile-switch "%n" "--remotebg=#225588"

+Once the SSH connection is finished, the terminal will have the background set back to black, but you can define the color to restore the terminal to like this:

+    $ cat ~/.ssh/config
+    PermitLocalCommand yes
+    Host *
+        LocalCommand ssh-tilix-profile-switch "%n" "--remotebg=#2266aa" "--localbg=#222222"

+The command will still set the hostname to allow Tilix to do profile switching, so defining something like this will still work for both Tilix and other terminals:

+    $ cat ~/.ssh/config
+    PermitLocalCommand yes
+    Host *
+        LocalCommand ssh-tilix-profile-switch "%n" "--alias=prod" "--remotebg=#2266aa" "--localbg=#222222"

 ## Remarks, weirdness and bugs.

 * The hostname is the one you specify on the commandline, **NOT** necessarily the real remote hostname.
 * Manually chained SSH (`ssh machine_a -> ssh machine_b`) will not work.
   Automatically chained SSH (through `ProxyCommand`) *will* work.
+* Changing colors will not necessarily work for all terminals - such as Byobu.

 ## License